June 15-18, 2026

 Accommodation costs on campus

-Venice International University offers its support to book accommodation on San Servolo Campus, in multiple rooms with other participants for the duration of the Summer School: further information about the costs will be available in the Brochure and Application form.
+Applicants can ask for VIU assistance in booking accommodation on San Servolo Campus, in multiple rooms with other participants for the duration of the Summer School: further information about the costs is available in the Brochure and Application form.

 For further information: